a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 the question how one can abstract some common patterns in the code?
 Consider, for example assemblers for MIPS that have pseudoinstructions which look like regular ones to the user, but consist of several CPU instructions under the hood.
-Arguably the most important part of a DIY assembler built for reasearch purposes is an ability to handle such pseudinstructions and preferably some other abstractions.
+Arguably the most important part of a DIY assembler built for research purposes is an ability to handle such pseudinstructions and preferably some other abstractions.
 For instance it would be nice to have say an ability to use libraries which get included at assembly time.
 Such libraries could provide